Particular/docs.particular.net/samples/gateway/sample.md

 ## Code walk-through

-This sample demonstrates how logically different sites (such as a headquarters and a remote site) communicate using the NServiceBus Gateway feature.
+This sample demonstrates how logically different sites (such as a headquarters and a remote site) can communicate using the NServiceBus Gateway feature.

 ## Headquarters.Shared